What causes this?

 For “short” forms, for each form type (i.e. login, password reset, etc), there is a function that sets up the fields that will be used in the form.
 In most default cases, this will be two fields (such as username and email).

-The plugin’s current password reset process only uses a single field in which the user can enter a username or a password.
-The legacy (old) process required both a username and a password.
+While the legacy (old) password reset required both a username and a password, the plugin’s current process only uses a single field in which the user can enter either a username or a password.

-wpmem_resetpassword_form_defaults filter is used to remove the second field, leaving only a field for username or email address.
+wpmem_resetpassword_form_defaults filter could be used to remove the second field of the form, leaving only a field for username or email address.

-If you see no fields in the form, then you are running an instance of the
+If you see no fields in the form, then somewhere you have an instance of the

 How to correct it